Information about the assessment process

 You can request an assessment by clicking the Enquiries tab in the menu.
-Once all the referral documents are received, then I will contact you to arrange an assessment date.
+Once all the referral documents are received, then an assessment date is arranged.

 Before the Assessment

 For some children, an observation at their education setting is required, which usually takes place before the assessment.
 A video will be sent to you, and your child’s education setting, explaining more about the assessment process.
 You will also receive an information sheet that you can share with your child to help them know what will happen on the day.

 About the Assessment

 Most assessments take place at my home, but some children require assessments to take place at their home or school.
 I will confirm the location after reading referral forms.
 On the day of the appointment, your child will be greeted in a calm and friendly manner, and the reason for the assessment will be explained before they begin.
 I will work at your child’s pace, so they will have breaks as needed.
 All tasks will be clearly explained and demonstrated.

 Your Child’s Report

 You will receive an electronic report detailing your child’s strengths and areas for development, including test explanations and scores.
-Recommendations are given for teaching strategies, interventions and provisions for supporting your child to make progress.
+Recommendations are given for teaching strategies and provisions for supporting your child to make progress.
 This may include referrals to other professionals for further assessment.